Munnodi: Production

 Telugu actors Harish and Yamini Bhaskar are making their Tamil debut in this film.
-Malayalam actor Sijoy Varghese was chosen for the role of a police officer after the makers watched Varghese in Avatharam and appreciated him for the role.
+Malayalam actor Sijoy Varghese was chosen for the role of a police officer after the makers watched him in Avatharam and appreciated him for the role.
 The film was shot in Chennai, Madhrai, Tirunelveli and Thoothukudi.
-Arjuna, who appeared in Tamil and Telugu films was signed to play one of the three main leads alongside Harish and Varghese.
+Arjuna, who appeared in Tamil and Telugu films, was signed to play one of the three main leads alongside Harish and Varghese.

 Soundtrack

 The songs were composed by K Prabu Shankar.